JeffreyBenjaminBrown/vivid/README.md

 ## Super-experimental

-To see how controlling `Vivid-Dispatch` using [Hode](https://github.com/JeffreyBenjaminBrown/hode) works, try running `playSong disp testRslt 10`.
+To see how controlling `Montevideo` using [Hode](https://github.com/JeffreyBenjaminBrown/hode) works, try running `playSong disp testRslt 10`.